-- removes the ice cover each spring from the Rideau River between Rideau Falls and the George Dunbar Bridge (Bronson Avenue) to reduce the risk of ice-jam related flooding - provides assistance to residents as needed as do other municipalities.
+- removes the ice cover each spring from the Rideau River between Rideau Falls and the George Dunbar Bridge (Bronson Avenue) to reduce the risk of ice-jam related flooding. - assists residents as needed as do other municipalities.

 Ottawa River Regulation Planning Board (ORRPB)